 Personality psychologists tend to focus on constructs they see as somewhat permanent characteristics that explain individual differences.
 Other psychologists in this domain focus on personality traits and many focus on more environmental and developmental influences on what makes people different from one another.

 To a large extent, this has allowed us to observe and measure the black box that some behaviorists were ready to discard from the field of psychology altogether just a half century ago.
-These new technologies have led to a meaningful coming together of brain biology and cognitive psychology, creating what is almost certainly the highest-growth and best funded area of research psychology.
+These new technologies have led to a meaningful coming together of brain biology and cognitive psychology, creating what is almost certainly the fastest-growing and best-funded area of research psychology.

-As with doctors and lawyers, they usually focus on a particular school of psychology, so that they may become person-centered therapists, or cognitive-behavioral therapists, or psychoanalysts (the school that Freud established).
+As with doctors and lawyers, they usually focus on a particular school of psychology, so that they may become person-centered therapists, or cognitive-behavioral therapists, or psychoanalysts (the school founded by Freud).
 Most people licensed to conduct psychotherapy are clinical psychologists.
 It is a highly regulated field and universities that wish to train clinicians must be certified to do so.

 Counseling psychology is much like clinical psychology except that the requirements for certification and training are not as rigorous.
 Whereas clinical psychologists must do extensive training in how to diagnose and evaluate various psychological disorders, counseling psychologists are more focused on the helping aspect of psychology and are more likely to work in school or community settings.

-There are many other subfields in clinical, counseling, and applied psychology from sports psychology, to forensic psychology, to geropsychology (the psychology of old age) to family psychology, but the above cover some of the main subdisciplines.
+There are many other sub-fields in clinical, counseling, and applied psychology, including sports psychology, forensic psychology, geropsychology (the psychology of old age), and family psychology, but the above cover some of the main subdisciplines.

 Areas of specialization